Press Release: 1st DCA rules for Springs Groups in BMAP Case

 BMAPs - what are they?

-Thirty springs were identified by the 2016 Springs and Aquifer Protection Act as "Outstanding Florida Springs" or OFS.
-According to that 2016 law, any OFS impaired by pollution must have a BMAP plan to address the pollution and achieve water quality goals within 20 years.
+Thirty springs were identified by the 2016 Springs and Aquifer Protection Act as "Outstanding Florida Springs" (OFS.)
+If any of those thirty springs are impaired by pollution, they must by law have a BMAP that will achieve water quality goals within 20 years.

+The plans were legally and scientifically faulty according to our legal and scientific experts and partners.
 These plans were not going to get anywhere close to restoring Florida's springs.

 BMAPs are in place for 20 years before being reconsidered, so the Florida Springs Council and our member groups were forced to make a tough decision: do we allow the plans to be put into place, and accept increased springs pollution for the next 20 years at least, or do we band together to challenge the FDEP in court?